Lake County Library System

+History

-The history of the Lake County Library System began in 1975 when the Lake County Library Planning Advisory Board was created to make a recommendation to the Board of County Commissioners for a county wide library system.
+The Lake County Library System began in 1975 when the Lake County Library Planning Advisory Board was created to make a recommendation to the Board of County Commissioners for a county wide library system.

 Mr. Cecil Beach, consultant, was retained to perform a feasibility study and make recommendations based on information obtained.
 Beach advised the advisory board to adopt the Inter-local Agreement Format for the county's library organization.
 The advisory board concurred with his recommendation and reported that to the board of County Commissioners.

 On September 29, 1982, the Lake County Board of County Commissioners authorized the signature of the county ordinance that established the county-wide library system.
 Charter members of the Lake County Library system were Cooper Memorial Library in Clermont, Eustis Memorial Library and the Umatilla Public Library.

-By 1997, the Mount Dora Public Library which is now the W.T.
-Bland Public Library as well as the Fruitland Park Library and the Lady Lake Library had joined the Lake County Library System.
-However the Eustis Memorial Library withdrew from the Lake County Library System.
+By 1997, the Mount Dora Public Library, renamed the W.T.
+Bland Public Library, the Fruitland Park Library and the Lady Lake Library joined the Lake County Library System.
+The Eustis Memorial Library withdrew from the Lake County Library System, rejoining in 2020.

 Today the Lake County Library System is governed by the Lake County Board of County Commissioners.
 The cooperative still operates through inter-local agreements between the governing bodies of its 10 member libraries, and through the operation of 6 branch libraries, with an administrative office in Tavares, Florida.
 The current Director of Library Services is George Taylor.

 The Lake County Library System mission is “To serve as the gateway to the world of information, ideas and entertainment for all county residents”.